mickmcc/node-calcost/README.md

 ### totalCost()

+This method takes an array of `DateSpan` objects, an optional timezone identifier, and then calculates the sum of the costs due to all of the `DateSpan` objects for a specific `CostRule`.
+The method returns and object with three data members:
+- `cost`.
+A number containing the total sum of all of the costs accumulated by `DateSpan` objects which overlapped with the time-spans defined by the `CostRule`.
+- `usedSpans`: An array of `DateSpan` objects, each of which indicates an interval of time for which there was an overlap and costs were accumulated by the `CostRule`.
-This method takes an array of `DateSpan` objects and an optional timezone identifier and then calculates the sum of the costs accrued by all of the `DateSpan` objects.
-An array of `DateSpan` objects is also returned, each of which represents an interval of time during which no costs were accrued because there was no overlap with the time interval defined by the `CostRule`.
+- `remainderSpans`: An array of remainder `DateSpan` objects, each of which represents an interval of time during which no costs were accrued because there was no overlap with the time interval defined by the `CostRule`.

+The following example code is based on a test case which is available in the file `unit-costrule.js`.
+Several cost rules are defined, both for peak and non-peak times during the week.
+The times are defined as:
+- Tuesday from 9am-6pm at a cost of 3 units per pro-rata hour of resource usage.
+- Wednesday from 9am-6pm at a cost of 4 units per pro-rata hour of resource usage.
+- Friday from 9am-6pm at a cost of 6 units per pro-rata hour of resource usage.
+- Friday off-peak from midnight-midnight at a cost of 1 unit per pro-rata hour of resource usage.
+- Saturday off-peak from midnight-midnight at a cost of 1 unit per pro-rata hour of resource usage.
+- Sunday off-peak from midnight-midnight at a cost of 1 unit per pro-rata hour of resource usage.

+The actual resource is used during a combination of peak and non-peak times:
+- Wednesday 5.7.2017, 16:00 - 17:00.
+1 hour during peak period.
+- Friday 14.7.2017, 12:00 - 17:00.
+5 hours during peak period.
+- Friday 14.7.2017, 19:00 - 23:00.
+4 hours during non-peak period.
+- Saturday 15.7.2017, 10:00 - 22:00.
+12 hours during non-peak period.
+- Sunday 16.7.2017, 13:00 - 17:00.
+4 hours during non-peak period.

+The `CostRule` objects are used in order of their priority i.e. peak cost rules are applied before non-peak cost rules are applied.
+If a `CostRule` does not overlap with a date-span of resource usage, then the `totalCost()` method will return the non-overlapping `DateSpans` in the array `result.remainderSpans`.

 ```js
 var calcost = require('calcost');